Tipser/slate/source/includes/_tipser-widget.md

 #Tipser Widget

-Tipser Widget is a small and handy script that you can use to embed, and start selling, Tipser products and shops on your page.
+Tipser Widget is a small and handy script that you can use to embed Tipser products and shops on your page and start selling with Tipser.

 ## Basic usage ##

-> To use Tipser Widget, add this snippet to your page:
+To use Tipser Widget, add the following snippet to your page.

 ```html
 <script>